babashka/process/README.md

 - `pipeline`:
   Arity 1: returns the process records of a pipeline created with `->`.
-  Varargs: creates a pipeline from multiple `ProcessBuilder` objects and returns process records.
+  Varargs: creates a pipeline from multiple `ProcessBuilder` objects and returns process records (JDK9+ only).

 ## Example usage